Pineapler/VirtualOrc/README.md

 Install BepInEx and run the game at least once to generate the mod folders.

-# Building and installing plugin
+# Building and installing plugin (OUTDATED - I'll update this once I know exactly which libraries are needed)

 - Copy `<game>/OrcMassage_Data/Managed/Assembly-CSharp.dll` to `Libs`
 - Build